ashufelt/LoserPoolWebsite/LoserPickPool/Loser Pick Tasks.md

 ## To Do

 - [ ] Switch everything to grid or flex layout
-- [ ] Mark correct and incorrect picks from previous weeks
+- [ ] Two tables: One for entries still alive, one for the rest

 ## In Progress